AI Features

 Ask AI Assistant

-The Ask AI tool is an inline assistant that helps with writing and editing tasks directly in the editor.
+The Ask AI tool is a built-in assistant that helps with writing and editing tasks directly in the editor.

 How to Use It